webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_headermenu_config.md - adds a headermenu to control column visibility
 - api/link/ui.treetable_height_config.md - sets the height of the component
 - api/link/ui.treetable_hidden_config.md - defines whether the view will be hidden initially
+- api/link/ui.treetable_hover_config.md - css class for a row-hover in the datatable
 - api/link/ui.treetable_id_config.md - the component ID
 - api/link/ui.treetable_leftsplit_config.md - the number of the fixed columns from the left side of the table (actual for the <a href="datatable/frozen_columns.md">split mode</a> )
 - api/link/ui.treetable_livevalidation_config.md - validation during cell editing